Relevance of the Basset history term for Lagrangian particle dynamics: Numerical results

 \subsubsection{Double gyre}

 Figure~\ref{fig:FTLE:Gyre1} shows the FTLE without BHT (left), with BHT (center) and the difference between the two (right) for lighter-than-fluid particles with $R=7/9$.
-From top to bottom the Stokes number changes from $S=0.1$ to $S=1$ and $S=10$.
+From top to bottom the Stokes number changes from $S=0.1$ to $S=1$ and \revb{$S=3$}.

 In line with the clustering plots, the impact of the BHT for $S=0.1$ is small.
-The FTLE show no visible differences and agree to within a few percent.
-For $S=1$, the FTLE still look qualitatively similar although some differences emerge.
+The FTLE show no visible differences and agree to within a few percentage points.
+For $S=1$, the FTLE with BHT still look qualitatively similar to those without BHT although some differences emerge.
 In particular, the region of strong divergence between the gyres shifts it position.
-When the Stokes number becomes even larger, at $S=10$, we start to see substantial qualitative differences as well.
+When the Stokes number becomes even larger, at \revb{$S=3$}, we start to see substantial qualitative differences as well.
 Without BHT, a number of filaments of strong divergence appear that are not present in the FTLE with history term.
 There are now substantial differences between the two FTLE fields of up to $\pm100$\% in some regions.

 Figure~\ref{fig:FTLE:Gyre2} shows the same plots but for heavier-than-fluid particles with $R=11/9$.
 As for the light particle, there is little difference between the FTLE for $S=0.1$.
 For $S=1$, however, the differences between BHT and no BHT are more pronounced.
 While still qualitatively similar, the regions of strong separation between and around the gyres look noticeably different.
-Without BHT, there are three well separated filaments of strong divergence between the gyres which are much closer together and almost fused when the BHT is used.
+Without BHT, there are three well separated filaments of strong divergence between the gyres which are much closer together and almost fused when the BHT is considered.
 More generally, the red, high-FTLE filaments around the gyres shift away from the center of the domain when including the history term.
+Regions of large FTLE values highlight repelling LCS.
+When viewing the double gyre for inertial particles as an open or leaking systems, it seems that these repelling LCS provide an inverse picture of the preferential particle concentrations along attracting LCS in Figures \ref{fig:cluster:Gyre1} and \ref{fig:cluster:Gyre2}.